exokitxr/zeo/public/doc/api-elements.md

 ## `elements` API

-This API lets your `mod` register elements that can be configured by users.
+This API lets your `mod` register the kinds of entities that can be configured by users.
 You don't need to use this API to have a working mod, but you probably should use it if you want your mod to be configurable by users.

-Basically, you call `registerElement()` with a description of the typed attributes for your element, how to create/destroy your element, and how to respond to attribute changes.
-This specifies show your element should work, and the engine will take it from there to present the user the appropriate interface.
+Basically, you call `registerEntity()` with a description of the typed attributes for your entity, how to create/destroy it, and how to respond to attribute changes.
+The engine will take care of the rest present the user the appropriate interface.

-All elements well as as elements in the browser's DOM (for advanced users and other mods).
+All entities are first-class DOM elements, so they can see each other, send each other DOM events (e.g. `CustomEvent`), and read/write each other's attributes.
 As long as you follow the rules, it just works!

-#### `registerElement(this, spec)`
+#### `registerEntity(this, spec)`

-Call this to register an element for your mod, from the perspective of the user.
+Call this to register an entity for your mod, from the perspective of the user.
 If you call this, it should be from your mod's `mount` function.

 ###### `this`

 The first argument is the `this` value of your mod (the same `this` that your `mount` function is called with).
-This is used to track which elements belong to which mod, so it's required!
-You'll be passing `this` again when unregistering your element on unmount (below)
+This is used to track which entities belong to which mod, so it's required!
+You'll be passing `this` again when unregistering your entity on unmount.

 ###### `spec`